 Butler’s American Advertising Federation’s student Ad Club chapter connects students with valuable insights into the world of advertising, networking opportunities, and, ultimately, job opportunities specific to the field of advertising.
 The chapter brings local advertising professionals to campus to discuss topics such as the role of creativity in advertising and the growing importance of digital advertising, and to provide resume and portfolio critiques for its members preparing for internships and job applications.
 Members can also elect to enroll in the National Student Advertising Competition course (STR332), the premier college advertising competition that tasks students with creating a comprehensive advertising campaign for a corporate client.
 Recent clients include Wienerschnitzel, Ocean Spray, Snapple, and Pizza Hut.

-Bright Blue, Butler’s student-led marketing and communication agency, a partnership between the College of Communication and the Lacy School of Business, is another opportunity for students to hone their skills prior to graduation.
+The Bright Blue Marketing and Communciation Agency (currently going through a re-branding),, is another opportunity for students to hone their skills prior to graduation.
 At Bright Blue students hold agency positions – CEO, marketing strategies, communication strategist, creative director, and content development specialist – and work collaboratively to address client needs, ranging from comprehensive campaigns to more specific project-based work in strategic communication, branding, or digital media.

 Additionally, Strategic Communication students can take advantage of other campus-wide opportunities to develop their skills.
 For example, they can write, sell advertising, or do graphic design work for the student newspaper, the Collegian; they can join Indy Blue Video, the College’s full-service video production house; they can serve as communication specialists for the Student Government Association or any of the various campus and Greek organizations they belong to.
 In short, the opportunities for strategic communication students to apply their knowledge, skills, and talents are practically limitless!